ogud/DS-Maintain/CDS-maintain.md

 its contact addresses to give the child a warning that security will be enabled after a certain about of wait time - thus allowing a child administrator to cancel the request.

-This document does not introduce any new problems, but like Negative Trust Anchor[@?RFC7646], it addresses operational reality.
-[Paul: I don't like this sentence.
-Can we remove it altogether?]

 # IANA considerations